QTIM-Lab/EyeLiner/README.md

 --device cuda:0
 ```

 The parameters `-d`, `-f`, `-m`, `--save` and `--device` are the same as in the previous section.
 Particularly, the `-d` arguments takes the results csv that is generated in the previous section.
 The `-k` argument takes the name of the column containing the path to keypoints in the fixed and moving image.
 This is typically a text file with four columns, the first two columns representing the x and y coordinates of the fixed image, and the last two columns for the moving image.
 The `-r` takes the name of the column storing the path to the registration in the csv.

+Running this script will create a folder containing three subfolders:

+1. `registration_images`: This contains the moving images registered to the fixed images.
+2. `ckbd_images`: This will contain the registration checkerboards of the fixed and registered images as pngs.
+3. `diff_map_images`: This will contain the difference/subtraction maps of the fixed and registered images as pngs.
+4. `flicker_images`: This contains gifs of the flicker between fixed and registered images.

+and a csv which is the same as the original dataset csv, containing extra columns pointing to the files in the sub-folders.

 ## Coming Soon: EyeLiner-S